Kitware/CMake/CONTRIBUTING.rst

 welcome to provide testing machines in order to help keep support for their platforms working.

-See documentation on `CMake Testing Process`_ for more information.
+See documentation on `CMake Integration Testing`_ for more information.

 .. _`CMake CDash Page`: https://open.cdash.org/index.php?project=CMake
-.. _`CMake Testing Process`: Help/dev/testing.rst
+.. _`CMake Integration Testing`: Help/dev/integration-testing.rst

 License
 =======